Skip to main content

 → Osprey London: embedding see, try, buy into the store journey.

 Consider what the real selling point is.
-Does the customer want a washing machine, or to solve the problem of their last washing machine breaking.
+Does the customer want a washing machine, or do they want a solution because their last one broke.
 Sometimes you are not selling the product, you are selling peace of mind.

 → Public + Home: Promoting the immediate availability of stock, instead of technical features.